-Adobe & Pines Inn Taos, New Mexico, is centered around a preserved 1832 adobe hacienda.
+Adobe & Pines Inn Taos, New Mexico, is centered around a preserved 1832 historic adobe hacienda.

 In the late 1930s, Mrs. Paul Griffin, from Wichita Falls, Texas, owned and lived in the hacienda and transformed it into one of Taos' cultural salons for the gathering of artists such as Georgia O'Keefe and other area notables.